gmarti-web/gmarti-web.github.io/collections/_markdown-for-github-pages/05-tables.md

 title: Tables
 permalink: /markdown-for-github-pages/tables/
 date: 2025-03-23
-last_modified_at: 2025-04-06
+last_modified_at: 2025-05-13
 order: 5
 ---

 Tables display information in a clear and logical format.
-They let readers easily scan your document for the information they need.
+They let readers scan your document for the information they need.

 With tables, you can: